Mustafa-Tufan/sushigo/README.md

-Note: I don't know how to developei an AI.
+Note: I don't know how to develop an AI.
 I won't use machine learning (prohibited).
 I don't know how to code in python.
 I don't know how to create a GUI in python.
 I don't know how to create a GUI that user can interact with.
-I don't know shit, any help will be appreciated.
+I don't know anything, any help will be appreciated.

-But hey, i have 3 months and I'm excited to learn new things!
-(No i don't, its joever.
-FF go brrrrr)
+But hey, i have 3 months and I'm excited to learn new things! (surely)